lightly-ai/lightly/docs/source/docker/known_issues_faq.rst

         docker --config ~/.docker_lightly/ pull  eu.gcr.io/boris-250909/lightly/worker:latest

-Whenever you're pulling a new image (e.g. updating Lightly) you would need to pass it the corresponding config using the `--config` parameter.
+Whenever you're pulling a new image (e.g. updating Lightly Worker) you would need to pass it the corresponding config using the `--config` parameter.